alfmep/libujson/README.md

 **Options:**

 **-q, --quiet**		Silent mode, don't write anything to standard output.

+**-s, --schema=SCHEMA_FILE**	Verify the JSON document using a JSON schema file.
+This option may be set multiple times.
+The first schema file is the main schema used to validate the JSON document.
+More schema files can then be added that can be referenced by the main and other schema files.

+**-d, --verbose**	Verbose mode.
+Print verbose schema verification output.

 **-r, --relaxed**	Relaxed parsing, don't use strict mode when parsing.